We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best for recovery from addiction

-Brand isn’t a mental health professional but his experience may help readers feel less alone in their struggles.
+Gray isn’t a mental health professional but her experience may help readers feel less alone in their struggles.

 Best for women survivors of relationship abuse